Bentonite: Illitisation of smectite clays by potassium ions and K-bentonite rock

 Illite is the main clay constituent of potash bentonite (a rock type also known as K-bentonite or potassium bentonite).
 K-bentonite is a term reserved to volcanic stratigraphy and tephrochronology and is related to the weathered clay rock type only.
-Illite, the clay mineral, is a potassium-rich phylosilicate formed from the alteration of smectic clay in contact with groundwater rich in K^{+} ions.
-Illite is a high-charge TOT clay mineral, in which sheets are bound relatively strongly by more numerous potassium ions, and so it is no longer a swelling clay and has few industrial uses.
+Illite, the clay mineral, is a potassium-rich phyllosilicate formed from the alteration of smectic clay in contact with groundwater rich in K^{+} ions.
+Illite is a high-charge TOT clay mineral, in which negatively charged sheets are bound relatively strongly by more numerous potassium cations, and so it is no longer a swelling clay and has few industrial uses.
 In contrast to the highly hydrated Na^{+} ions which act as "swellers" or "expanders" ions, poorly hydrated K^{+} ions behave as "collapsers" when exchanging with Na^{+} ions accessible in the interlayers space present between two TOT layers.
 Dehydrated K^{+} ions are preferentially located in between two face-to-face hexagonal cavities formed by six joined silica tetrahedra present at the surface of the basal plane of a TOT layer (see the corresponding figure showing an elementary TOT layer).
 Because dehydrated, these K^{+} ions are sometimes said to form inner-sphere bonds with the surrounding oxygen atoms present in the hexagonal cavity hosting them.
 It means there is no water molecule in between the K^{+} ion and the oxygen atoms attached to the silica tetrahedra (T).